CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 The following leg of the journey unfolds in Tuntin, offering the adventurers several compelling reasons to visit the town:

 * For those who embarked on the "Meet Me in Tuntin" adventure hook, the characters can receive payment from Barton's Provisions for delivering the wagonload of supplies.
-* In the event of rescuing Ulfric Brimward, the wounded warrior expresses gratitude and seeks an escort to Tuntin, offering a reward of 50 bc for the service.
+* In the event of rescuing Ulfric Warwinter, the wounded warrior expresses gratitude and seeks an escort to Tuntin, offering a reward of 50 bc for the service.
 * Personal backgrounds of the characters may lead them to specific NPCs in the town, adding layers to their individual narratives.

 Players might also decide on alternative actions, such as pursuing Mountainmaw Castle in part 3 of the adventure.
 In such cases, proceed directly to that section.